ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollection.Dictionary.md

    - Initialize with expected size if known
    - Use TryGetValue instead of Find when appropriate
    - Consider key distribution for hash efficiency

+4. Capacity Management
+   - Use custom initial capacity for known data sizes
+   - Consider growth pattern when using manual resize
+   - Remember minimum bucket count constraint
+   - Account for load factor in size calculations

 ## Known Limitations